mdditt2000/prometheus/README.md

 ## Connecting To Prometheus Dashboard via F5 Container Ingress Services

-Connect to the Prometheus dashboard via a VirtualServer configured on BIG-IP

-* Exposing the Prometheus deployment as a service with F5 Load Balancer using Container Ingress Services

-### Using Kubectl port forwarding

-Follow the using Kubectl port forwarding steps documented at devopscube.com [link](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/)

-#### Exposing the Prometheus deployment as a service with F5 Load Balancer using Container Ingress Services
+Connect to the Prometheus dashboard by exposing the Prometheus deployment as a service with F5 Load Balancer using Container Ingress Services

-To access the Prometheus dashboard over a IP or a DNS name, you need to expose it as Kubernetes service.

 ### Create a file named prometheus-service.yaml